Talk to Someone or Make an Appointment

 The Hematological (blood-related) Cancer Program at the Swedish Cancer Institute has earned a reputation for unsurpassed quality of care.
 Our comprehensive approach to diagnosis and treatment benefits patients facing leukemia.
 A multidisciplinary team of specialists meets regularly to share insights, consider alternative approaches and collaborate on the best possible care strategy for every patient.

 Leukemia is cancer of the blood or bone marrow, where blood cells are produced.
-Bone marrow is the soft tissue found in the hollow interior of bones.
+Bone marrow is the soft tissue found in the hollow interior of bones, where blood cells are produced.
 Leukemia, which means “white blood,” is a disease characterized by an abnormally high incidence of white blood cells.
-Many times these extra cells are immature or dysfunctional.
-Learn more about the types of leukemia, symptoms and stages.
+Many times these extra cells are immature or dysfunctional, leading to several complications, such as bleeding or infection.

 - Complete Blood Count (CBC) – provides information regarding the kinds and numbers of cells in the blood including red blood cells, white blood cells and platelets.